 Hire fees from £1,250 + VAT, plus additional travel costs depending on location.
 Contact us for further information.

 Once we’re introduced to a great place for outdoor or indoor cinema (which can sometimes be the most unlikely of venues) we’ll arrange a site visit to determine how it’ll work best for all concerned.

 Sometimes we take on full event management and run the whole show ourselves.
 We can also simply hire a package to the venue and assist with advance planning and coordinating the show on the night.

-If you have an interesting venue that you think would suit open air or pop-up cinema, please get in touch!
+If you have an interesting venue that you think would suit open-air or pop-up cinema, please do get in touch!

 COMING TO ONE OF OUR SCREENINGS?
 FAQs

 Do screenings get cancelled due to bad weather?

 We’ll always try to carry on regardless of the weather.
 However, if we do have to cancel due to bad weather (very heavy, prolonged rain, high winds or lightning) we’ll offer replacement tickets for a re-scheduled date wherever possible.
 Keep one eye on the weather forecast, our website and social media channels before the event.
 We’ll also e-mail and/or call all customers in the event of postponement or cancellation.
 In the event of cancellation all customers will be refunded.